ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 *Table 1: DEMs used for RTC processing.
 Note that the Copernicus 30 m DEM is the default, while the other 4 DEMs are only used if the legacy option is invoked.*

 Figure 1 shows the coverage of the various DEM sources.
 The default DEM used is Copernicus 30 m which has global coverage, minus Azerbaijan.

-If legacy DEM processing is selected, then one of the following 4 DEMs will be selected instead.
-The continental U.S. (CONUS), Hawaii, and parts of Alaska are covered by the National Elevation Dataset (NED) at ⅓ arc seconds (about 10 m resolution) which is the first DEM to be examined for coverage.
-Shuttle Radar Topography Mission (SRTM) GL1 data at 30 m resolution is used where NED 13 is not available.
-Because SRTM does not extend past 60 latitude, the best resolution for Canada is provided by the 1 arc second NED at about 30 m.
-Parts of Alaska above 60 degrees northern latitude are only available at about 60 m resolution with 2 arc seconds NED data.
-If using legacy DEMs where more than one DEM is available, the DEMs are selected by priority as given in table 1.
+If legacy DEM processing is selected, then one of the following DEMs will be selected

+1. The National Elevation Dataset (NED) ⅓ arc second (about 10 m resolution) DEM covers the continental U.S. (CONUS), Hawaii, and parts of Alaska.
+2. Shuttle Radar Topography Mission (SRTM) GL1 data at 30 m resolution is used where NED 13 is not available.
+3. 1 arc second NED gives coverage of Canada at about 30 m resolution.
+4. 2 arc second NED (about 60 m) covers the remaining parts of Alaska above 60 degrees northern latitude.

+Since  more than one DEM may be available in legacy processing, DEMs are selected in priority order as given in table 1.
 DEM coverage of at least 20% from a single DEM source is required for legacy processing to proceed.
+In no case will the DEM selected be from more than one source; only the single best source of terrain height values is used for a given scene.
+No such restriction applies to the Copernicus DEM.

 ![Figure 1](../images/dem-coverage-map.png "Coverage of the various DEM sources used for terrain correction")